Harmful Algal Bloom Forecasts

 NOAA provides forecasts for seasonal blooms of cyanobacteria (blue-green algae) in Lake Erie, typically from July to October when warmer water creates favorable bloom conditions.
 Western Lake Erie has been plagued by an increase of HABs intensity over the past decade.
 These blooms consist of cyanobacteria or blue-green algae, which are capable of producing toxins that pose a risk to human and animal health, foul coastlines, and impact communities and businesses that depend on the lake.
 A combination of satellite image (for bloom location and extent), a forecasting and mixing model provide information on the current status of the bloom, forecasted position both at the surface and at depth, and toxicity from field samples.
 See individual products and our FAQs for more information.

+The past few days of imagery can be seen at the HAB monitoring site.
 The Lake Erie Forecast is operated by the National Centers for Coastal Ocean Science.
 Contact email@example.com for technical Questions.
-Last Updated: 2021-07-27 06 AM EDT
+Last Updated: 2022-09-25 03 PM EDT

 Observed Bloom Position